dart-lang/language/working/0723-static-extensions/feature-specification-alternative.md

 but a similar warning would probably be useful for instance members as well.*

-#### Accessibility

-An extension declaration _D_ is _accessible_ if _D_ is declared in the current library, or if _D_ is imported and not hidden.

-*In particular, it is accessible even in the case where there is a name clash with another locally declared or imported declaration with the same name.*

 #### Invocation of a static member of an extension

 An _explicitly resolved invocation_ of a static member of an extension